cppp-france/CPPP-19/README.md

 A State of Compile Time Regular Expressions - Hana Dusíková

+C++ Modules: What You Should Know - Gabriel Dos Reis

 Tacit DSL All the Things - Odin Holmes

 Identifying Monoids - Ben Deane